electricimp/Loggly/README.md

 This library wraps the [Loggly](http://www.loggly.com) cloud-based logging service.

-The Loggly library allows you to easily interface with the Loggly API, prepopulates your log messages with a variety of useful metadata, and bulk-sends your log messages to cut down on your agents' outbound HTTP traffic.
+The Loggly class automatically adds metadata to your log messages, and handles efficently sending log messages with the [Loggly Bulk Endpoint](https://www.loggly.com/docs/http-bulk-endpoint/).

+By default, the Loggly class will send log messages every 15 seconds, or when it has accumulated 100 log messages (whichever occurs first).
+The value of these parameters can be changed using the `timeout` and `limit` constructor options (see below).

 ## constructor(*customerToken, [options]*)
 To create a new Loggly object you will need your customer token.
 You may also supply an optional table with any of the following keys to further configure the Loggly object: